dfrnt-com/gatsby-mdx-remote/README.md

 Developed to be used for building MDX-based static websites out of TerminusDB data products hosted at [DFRNT.com](https://dfrnt.com?utm_source=gatsby), accessed via GraphQL.

+The frontmatter is expected to be part of the node, and not the MDX contents.
+PRs and issues are welcome to add additional capabilities to the plugin!

 ## 🚀 Quick start, step 1: prerequisites

 To get started with this plugin, you need to have a working MDX support.
 To support querying for frontmatter and body, at least one local MDX file must exist.